WHO WE ARE

 Michelle Roberts has a BFA in Dance and Choreography from Virginia Commonwealth University.
 She knew at an early age she wanted to dance and teach.
 At age 5, she began her training at Barbara Sheppard's Academy of Dance where she fell in love with tap and jazz under the instruction of former Rockette.
 Michelle became a member of Barbara's dance company and an instructor by the age of 16.
 She spent 3 years in Fairfax County Summer School of the Arts Enrichment Program where she was an audition assistant and judge.
 She continued her dance education training under notable artists such as Doug Varone, Ron Brown, and Bella Lewisky Company.

 Michelle’s professional career took her to several dance studios where she trained dancers in all levels and styles of dance.
 At age 28, Michelle opened her own studio, All Star Dance Academy.
 For fifteen years she led her competition teams to win many awards and shared her love of Dance with the community.
 When Michelle isn’t teaching dance, she is gardening, reading, and doing anything possible to be outside.
-She also loves taking Zumba and chasing around her 6 year old son, Mason.
+She also loves taking Zumba and chasing around her son, Mason.
 Michelle has continued her passion for dance throughout the years because of the joy and inspiration she gains from enriching the lives of the dancers.
 Miracles in Motion is so glad to have Michelle on our teaching staff!

 Jaimie Lee Quackenbush